 - Canadian Bar Association

-- Current Board Member of United Way
+- Past Board Member of United Way of Winnipeg

 - Past Member, United Way of Winnipeg’s Aboriginal Relations Council